Ankit212206/SIH/README.md

 ## 💡 Proposed Solution

-AI uses a rugged ground rover equipped with environmental sensors, cameras, thermal sensing, wireless communication, obstacle detection, and motor control.
+AI uses a rugged ground rover equipped with environmental sensors, cameras, low light sensing, wireless communication, obstacle detection, and motor control.

 The rover continuously collects information from its surroundings and transmits telemetry to a surface control station.